By Yaakov Katz

 APRIL 20, 2017

-A Hezbollah member drives a 4-wheel motorbike mounted with a mock rocket in southern Lebanon in 2015. (photo credit:REUTERS)
+A Hezbollah member drives a 4-wheel motorbike mounted with a mock rocket in southern Lebanon in 2015. (photo credit:REUTERS) (see link below to see the photo)

 In Military Intelligence they call it “Fire-b